Azure-Samples/contoso-chat/README.md

 ### 4.2 Run Provisioning Script

-The project requires a number of Azure resources to be setup, in a specified order.
+The project requires a number of Azure resources to be set up, in a specified order.
 To simplify this, an auto-provisioning script has been provided.
+(NOTE: It will use the current active subscription to create the resource.
+If you have multiple subscriptions, use `az account set --subscription "<SUBSCRIPTION-NAME>"` first to set the desired active subscription.)

-Run it now as follows:
+Run the provisioning script as follows:

   ```bash
   ./provision.sh
   ```

-The script should **setup a dedicated resource group** with the following resources:
+The script should **set up a dedicated resource group** with the following resources:

- - **Azure AI** resource
+ - **Azure AI services** resource
- - **Azure AI Project** resource
+ - **Azure Machine Learning workspace** (Azure AI Project) resource
- - **Azure AI Search** resource
+ - **Search service** (Azure AI Search) resource
- - **Azure Cosmos DB** resource
+ - **Azure Cosmos DB account** resource

-The Azure AI resource will setup an **Azure OpenAI service** resource with the following model deployments created by default, in a relevant region that supports them. _Your Azure subscription must be enabled for Azure OpenAI access_.
+The script will set up an **Azure AI Studio** project with the following model deployments created by default, in a relevant region that supports them. _Your Azure subscription must be [enabled for Azure OpenAI access](https://learn.microsoft.com/azure/ai-services/openai/overview#how-do-i-get-access-to-azure-openai)_.
  - gpt-3.5-turbo
  - text-embeddings-ada-002
  - gpt-4